SWIL-IITK/EPyT-C/README.md

 ### Sample python script

-We provide a sample python script (`run_sample.py`) to demonstrate the functioning of EPyT-C. The default values for the parameters can be found in `default_values.yaml` under `epyt_c` and the associated `README.md` file provides an explanation of the parameters.
+We provide a sample python script (`run_sample.py`) to demonstrate the functioning of EPyT-C. The default values for the parameters can be found in `default_values.yaml` under `epytc` and the associated `README.md` file provides an explanation of the parameters.
 To run the script with the default values for the parameters run `run_sample.py`.
 Please update the INP file path before running the script.

 ### Examples

 We provide examples as Jupyter Notebooks.
 Please update the network INP file path to the network that you would like to use before running the notebooks.
-Make sure that the `epyt_c` package is installed in the environment that you are using to run the notebooks.
+Make sure that the `epytc` package is installed in the environment that you are using to run the notebooks.

 ## Dependencies